 - Surgeons and physicians of a hospital

-Therefore, this visa is issued to people whose company can prove that they are necessary for companies’ performance.
+Therefore, this visa is issued to people whose companies can prove that they are necessary for companies’ performance.

 Applicants for the L1 visa must provide the following documents: